Last Updated on March 18, 2023

 Step 6

-Then, add in the beef short ribs, top round steak, 1/4 onion and stir everything together until combined.
+Then, add the beef short ribs, top round steak, 1/4 onion and stir everything together until combined.
 Lower the heat to low and simmer for about 40 minutes or until the meat is tender.

 Step 7